Portland, Oregon

 In contrast to the larger highways that became the primary route for transportation, Terwilliger Parkway is characterized by slower speeds, curves following the contours of the hills, and opportunities to leisurely enjoy scenic vistas and outdoor recreation made possible by a wooded buffer zone of about 100 feet on both sides.

 Only minor changes have been made, keeping the parkway true to the original vision.
 Most notably, Eagle Point was added in 2013, an important location on the original Olmsted plan because of its magnificent views.
+A forest corridor with occasional views is characteristic of much of the parkway now.

 The Friends of Terwilliger Parkway was established in the early 1990s with a mission to protect the historic, natural, and recreational character of the parkway.
 They were instrumental in listing Terwilliger Parkway on the National Register of Historic Places in 2021.